+Rugs wick liquids such as pet urine down into the matting, eventualy soaking through to the plywood subfloor.
+It takes a long time to dry and will cause constant urine odor.
 Timing is of the essence when it comes to animal urine on a rug.
-Rugs wick liquids down into the matting and will soak through to the plywood subfloor.
-It takes a long time to dry and will cause constant urine odor.
-Clean up urine as quickly as possible by blotting with a paper towel and use spot cleaner to treat and block odors.
+Clean up as quickly as possible by blotting with a paper towel and use spot cleaner to treat and block odors.
 If you have not been able to get to it in time, it’s best to have the rug professionally cleaned as soon as possible.

 Window sills are favorite spot for cats to sit and watch the world.
 They also like to lean against the screens, loosening them.
 Screens or window frames are irresistible scratching posts.
-Cats can scratch away the better part of a ¾ inch thick board — the homeowner completely unaware because a drape or curtain is hiding the damage!
+Cats can scratch away the better part of a ¾ inch thick board, while the homeowner remains completely unaware because a curtain is hiding the damage!
 Regularly check screens for holes and frames for scratches.
 Provide plenty of opportunity for your cat to scratch in other places — cat condos, scratching posts, etc. Dull the ends of claws by trimming and filing.

 Dogs love doors as much as cats love windows.
 Puppies use corners of open doors as teethers and will gnaw away as long as they’re allowed.
 Discourage chewing by purchasing products with a bitter taste, available at most pet supply centers.
 From the beginning, train dogs not to claw when they need to be let out; otherwise, you are inviting disaster!
 Nothing looks worse than a gouged-out door!
 For stubborn dogs, install a protective metal plate during the training process.